paulroehr/EazeGraph/README.md

 If you want such functionality either you use one of the libraries I named before or you wait some time until I finished a "mathematical plotting"-chart ;)

 Currently LineCharts and BarCharts only support positive values.
 I will provide this functionality later.

+<b>Your Android application should at least use Android API Level 14 in order to use this library!!!</b>

 Chart types
 ===========